TcT2k/wxPDFView/Readme.md

 Compiling
 ---------
+* Build PDFium per instructions in the projects [wiki][3].
+* Use [CMake][4] to build the samples/simple project
-Build PDFium per instructions in the projects [wiki][3].
-Use the included CMake file in your project and link wxPDFView lib (will link the required pdfium libs).
+* Or use the  included CMake file in your project and link wxPDFView lib (will link the required pdfium libs)

 Using
 -----
-Currently includes 3 controls
+Currently includes 3 classes you can include into your own frames
 * wxPDFView Main pdf view
 * wxPDFViewBookmarksCtrl tree control displaying bookmarks contained in the PDF
 * wxPDFViewThumbnailsListBox listbox control for displaying thumbnails

+Or you can base your PDF viewing on a complete PDF viewer frame
-* wxPDFViewDocumentFrame Frame combining all controls into a PDF viewer window
+* wxPDFViewDocumentFrame Combining all controls into a PDF viewer window

 After initializing an instance of wxPDFView call SetPDFView on wxPDFViewBookmarksCtrl and/or wxPDFViewThumbnailsListBox.
 Call wxPDFView->LoadDocument to load a PDF into the